SolardiaX/AWS-Auto-Tag/README.md

 ## About

-AWS-Auto-Tag is an open to use solution that can tag AWS resources when they are being created.
-The tag can be set by a json format config, support use key/value with condition or expression, support set tag(s) from special service(s).
+AWS-Auto-Tag is an open-use solution to tag AWS resources as they are created.
+Tags can be set by json format configuration, supports using of expression keys/values, conditional control and restrict for specific service.

-The application use CloudWatch Rule to listen CloudTrail Log and trigger Lambda function to tag the tags on event sources.
-A lots of services are already supported:
+The application using CloudWatch Rule to listen CloudTrail events and trigger Lambda function to tag the tags on event sources.
+A lots of services with events are already supported:

 * AMI: CreateImage, CopyImage, RegisterImage
 * Auto Scaling: CreateAutoScalingGroup